ibm-cloud-docs/SecureGateway/dep-overview.md

 - Reminder to all users with recent usage about deprecation details and timeline
 - A new migration assistance option has been added to the Satellite Connector documentation to assist with some migration tasks.
 Reference the section for additional information [Migrating resources from Secure Gateway to Satellite Connector](/docs/satellite?topic=satellite-connector-create-from-sg)

+July 2024
+- Secure Gateway to Satellite Connector Migration Workbook.
+The Satellite Connector product team has a Secure Gateway to Satellite Connector Migration Workbook and accompanying migration video to assist with migration engagement and questions.
+See this Secure Gateway to [Satellite Connector Migration Workbook](https://ibm.box.com/v/sg-sc-migration-workbook){: external} if you would like to review this information for help with migration.